hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook1.md

 ## Questions

-## How do you use a language to apply an effect(that is written in javascript) to a video?
+_How do you use a language to apply an effect(that is written in javascript) to a video?_

-## How are after effects expressions currently used?
+_How are after effects expressions currently used?_

-## Should I view the video as a parameter?
+_Should I view the video as a parameter?_

-## The amount of work I did this week was pretty much just as much work I had expected to get done based on the contract.
+_The amount of work I did this week was pretty much just as much work I had expected to get done based on the contract._

-**What is the most pressing issue for your project?
-What design decision do you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

-**What questions do you have for your critique partners?
-How can they best help you?**

-**How much time did you spend on the project this week?
-If you're working in a team, how did you share the work?**

-**Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**